-Table 2-1 Description of TES Global Survey Modifications Table 2-2 Description of TES Special Observation Modes Table 5-1 Description of the TES L2 Data Product Version Labels Table 5-2 Description of the TES L2 Data Product Files Currently Available Table 6-1 Master Quality Flag for Ozone in Version 6: Values for the ten quality "sub-flags" that, taken together, define the master quality flag for ozone retrievals.
+Table 2-1 Description of TES Global Survey Modifications 2 · · Table 2-2 Description of TES Special Observation Modes Table 5-1 Description of the TES L2 Data Product Version Labels 9 Table 5-2Description of the TES L2 Data Product Files Currently Available10 Table 6-1 Master Quality Flag for Version 8: Values for the ten quality "sub-flags" that, taken together, define the master quality flag for ozone retrievals.
 If all of these criteria are met for an ozone profile, the master quality flag is set to "1" (good).
-Otherwise it is set to "0" (bad).
-For ozone, users should only use targets which have SPECIESRETRIEVALQUALITY==1 AND O3_CCURVE_QA==1 Table 6-2 Recommended Ranges for TES L2 Quality Flags for Formic Acid (HCOOH) 20 Table 6-3 Recommended Ranges for TES L2 Quality Flags for Methanol (CH 3 OH) Table 6-4 Master Quality Flag: Values for the ten quality "sub-flags" that, taken together, define the master quality flag for ozone retrievals.
+For ozone, users should only use targets which have SPECIESRETRIEVALQUALITY==1 AND O3_CCURVE_QA==1.
+This table is the same as the Version 5 Master Quality Flag except for changes to KDotDL_QA and RadianceResidualRMS Table 6-2 Recommended Ranges for TES L2 Quality Flags for Formic Acid (HCOOH) Table 6-3 Recommended Ranges for TES L2 Quality Flags for Methanol (CH $3$ OH) 24 Table 6-4 Master Quality Flag: Values for the ten quality "sub-flags" that, taken together, define the master quality flag for ozone retrievals.
 If all of these criteria are met for an ozone profile, the master quality flag is set to "1" (good).
 For ozone, users should only use targets which have SPECIESRETRIEVALQUALITY==1 AND O3_CCURVE_QA==1 Table 6-5 Recommended Ranges for TES L2 Quality Flags for Temperature: The values for the ten quality "sub-flags" that, taken together, define the master quality flag for TES temperature retrievals.
-If all of these criteria are met for a temperature profile, the master quality flag is set to "1" (good) Table 6-6 Recommended Ranges for TES L2 Quality Flags for Carbon Monoxide Table 6-7 Recommended Ranges for TES L2 Quality Flags for Carbon Dioxide Table 6-8 Recommended Ranges for TES L2 Quality Flags for Water Vapor, HDO, Nitrous Oxide and Methane Table 6-9 Recommended Ranges for TES L2 Quality Flags for Ammonia Table 6-10 Recommended Ranges for TES L2 Quality Flags for Limb Temperature and Ozone Table 6-11 Recommended Ranges for TES L2 Quality Flags for Limb Water and HDO 32 Table 6-12 Recommended Ranges for TES L2 Quality Flags for Limb Nitric Acid Table 6-13 Values for the ten quality "sub-flags" that, taken together, define the master quality flag for ozone and temperature.
-If all of these criteria are met for an ozone or temperature profile, the master quality flag is set to "1" (good) Table 6-14 Recommended Ranges for TES L2 Quality Flags for Carbon Monoxide Table 6-15 Recommended Ranges for TES L2 Quality Flags for Water Vapor and HDO 34
+If all of these criteria are met for a temperature profile, the master quality flag is set to "1" (good) Table 6-6 Recommended Ranges for TES L2 Quality Flags for Carbon Monoxide Table 6-7 Recommended Ranges for TES L2 Quality Flags for Carbon Dioxide Table 6-8 Recommended Ranges for TES L2 Quality Flags for Water Vapor, HDO, Nitrous Oxide and Methane Table 6-9 Recommended Ranges for TES L2 Quality Flags for Ammonia Table 6-10 Recommended Ranges for TES L2 Quality Flags for Limb Temperature and Ozone 35 Table 6-11 Recommended Ranges for TES L2 Quality Flags for Limb Water and HDO Table 6-12 Recommended Ranges for TES L2 Quality Flags for Limb Nitric Acid Table 6-13 Values for the ten quality "sub-flags" that, taken together, define the master quality flag for ozone and temperature.
+If all of these criteria are met for an ozone or temperature profile, the master quality flag is set to "1" (good) Table 6-14Recommended Ranges for TES L2 Quality Flags for Carbon Monoxide Table 6-15 Recommended Ranges for TES L2 Quality Flags for Water Vapor and HDO